DialogBERT: Discourse-Aware Response Generation via Learning to Recover and Rank Utterances: Experimental Setup

 \subsection{Implementation \& Reproducibility}

-Our implementation uses the Huggingface Transformer repository~\citep{Wolf2019HuggingFacesTS}.
+We implemented our approach on top of the Huggingface Transformer repository~\citep{Wolf2019HuggingFacesTS}.
 We trained two different sizes of the model to accommodate to the datasets.
 For the Weibo dataset, we trained a base-sized model in which both encoders (including the utterance encoder and the context encoder) and the decoder use the hyper-parameter settings of `\emph{bert-base-chinese}'~(L=12, H=768, A=12).
 Since the base-size model is vulnerable to over-fitting in small datasets, we also trained small-sized models on MultiWOZ and DailyDialog.
 The small-size model reduces the `\emph{bert-base-uncased}' configuration to 6 transformer layers, has a hidden size of 256, and contains 2 attention heads (L=6, H=256, A=2).
 We limit the number of utterances in each context to 7~\citep{adiwardana2020meena} and the utterance length to 30 words.
 All of the experiments use the default BERT tokenizer (e.g., \emph{bert-base-uncased} for English datasets).
-All models were optimized with AdamW~\citep{loshchilov2018adamw} optimizer using an initial learning rate of 5$e$-5.
+All models were optimized with AdamW~\citep{loshchilov2018adamw} optimizer using an initial learning rate of 5$e^{-5}$.
 We used the adaptive learning-rate scheduler with 5,000 warm-up steps.
 We implemented all the models with the PyTorch library.
 Experiments took place on a machine with Ubuntu 16.04 and an NVidia Tesla P40 GPU.

 We compute the validation loss every 2,000 iterations and choose the best set of parameters.
 The test scores from the best checkpoint represent the final results.
 We repeat the experiments five times and report the average results.
-We search for hyperparameters using NSML~\cite{sung2017nsml}.
+We search for hyperparameters using NAVER Smart Machine Learning (NSML)~\cite{sung2017nsml,park2019visualhypertuner}.

 During response generation, we perform top-1 sampling according to the probabilities estimated by Equation~\ref{eq:decoder}.